Manage Azure Stack storage accounts

 - Run the following cmdlets:

 If you run these cmdlets, you permanently delete the account and its contents.
-It is not recoverable.
+It's not recoverable.
 Use this with care.

 $farm_name = (Get-AzsStorageFarm).name Start-AzsReclaimStorageCapacity -FarmName $farm_name